Kryxan/Unshackle-docker/README.md

 **Common Issues:**

 - **UI search not working:** Configure TMDB API key in Settings page
+- **Terminal not loading:** Ensure WebSocket support is enabled in your browser/proxy
 - **Container not accessible:** Check port bindings (8080 for UI, 8888 for API)
 - **GPU not detected in WSL2:** This is normal - Windows manages GPU drivers in WSL2
 - **Tool detection shows 15/16:** FFplay is missing from jellyfin-ffmpeg7 but is optional